sourcegraph/handbook/content/departments/talent/internship-program.md

 #### Equipment

-- We will provide each intern with a [laptop](../../benefits-pay-perks/benefits-perks/spending-company-money.md/#interns) for the duration of the internship.
+- We will provide each intern with a loaner [laptop](../../benefits-pay-perks/benefits-perks/spending-company-money.md/#interns) for the duration of the internship.
 Once hired, our Tech Ops team will ship you a Sourcegraph device prior to your first day.
+The equipment will need to be returned in its original condition and box with all the included accessories at the end of the internship.

 ### Internship Events